inexorabletash/polyfill/README.md

 The standardization of ES6 is currently in progress.
 This will attempt to track the evolving spec, so may change at any time.
+This assumes ES5, so use es5.js for older browsers (IE9-).

 In the [ES6 Drafts](http://wiki.ecmascript.org/doku.php?id=harmony:specification_drafts):
 #### Fundamental Objects